40 Must-know English Phrases for Business Telephone Calls

 Let me see if I got that right.
 Your name is Barack Obama, O-B-A-M-A, and your phone number is 555-222-1111, correct?

-Sometimes the connection is bad and it’s okay to ask the other person to speak more loudly:
+Sometimes the connection is bad and it’s okay to ask the other person to speak more loudly:25.
+Would you mind speaking up a bit?
+I can’t hear you very well.

 Whenever you don’t understand something, it’s best to ask.
 The information may be important, so just ask them to repeat it for you: